Pacific Crest Trail - Day 177 - Piper Pass

 Hyas Lake.
 The aquamarine color of these alpine Washington lakes is amazing.

 We climbed up and over Piper Pass into a valley containing Glacier Lake with views of Glacier Peak in the distance.
 The temperatures dropped rapidly as the sun went down and we descended through a Pika filled rock fall towards the camping spots near the lake.
 At this point, we can feel each day becoming shorter and the temperatures dropping with the arrival of autumn in the mountains.
-We’re enjoying our time out here more than ever but are feeling a strong sense that our window out isn’t going to last much longer.
+We’re enjoying our time out here more than ever but are feeling a strong sense that our weather window isn’t going to last much longer.

 Our target date to reach the Canadian border when we began Washington was September 30, which we’re on track to hit if we keep up our current pace.

-Wanting to avoid waking up to a wet condensation soaked tent (we’re learning!) we opted to avoid some waterfront sites and set up for the night in a spot a few hundred feet above the lake.
+Wanting to avoid waking up to a wet condensation soaked tent (we’re learning!) we opted to avoid some waterfront sites and set up for the night in a spot a few hundred feet above the Glacier Lake.
 We found a wooded area with a few sites that proved surprisingly difficult to find a suitable pad to pitch the tent on as the primary spots were well suited for small free-standing tents, but weren’t big or level enough to accommodate a decent pitch with our larger tent with a hexagonal footprint.
 We eventually figured out a pitch on a decently level root-free spot with light from our headlamps and crashed after a big day spent climbing and pushing towards a day off at Stevens Pass / Leavenworth.